-PSY 276-Abnormal Psychology
+PSY 276 -Abnormal Psychology

-IAI: None 1.1 Abnormal Psychology is the study of psychopathology, its causes, its symptoms, and its treatment.
+Abnormal Psychology is the study of psychopathology, its causes, its symptoms, and its treatment.
 Topics covered include theories of abnormal behavior, diagnosis and classification of problems, types of abnormality, individual and societal costs, intervention and treatment.

 Prerequisite: A grade of "C" or better in ENG 101 and PSY 170, or instructor consent.
-Credit: 3 semester hours Lecture: 3 Lab: 0
+Credit: 3 semester hours

-Reading RDG
+RDG Reading

 Students in Developmental Reading courses are limited to a specific list of college level courses until they complete the reading series.
-A complete list of course options for student enrolled in any Developmental Reading Course is available at: RockValleyCollege.edu/ ReadingCourseOptions.
+A complete list of course options for student enrolled in any Developmental Reading Course is available at: RockValleyCollege.edu/ReadingCourseOptions.

-RDG 092-Reading for Bilingual Students
+RDG 092 -Reading for Bilingual Students

-Reading for Bilingual Students is designed for students whose first language is not English.
-The intent of this course is to help students improve their reading skills in Enalish to the level necessary to succeed in RDG 099.
+IAI: None Reading for Bilingual Students is designed for students whose first language is not English.
+The intent of this course is to help students improve their reading skills in English to the level necessary to succeed in RDG 099.
 The course will focus on comprehension, vocabulary improvement and the ability to select skills and strategies appropriate to a specific reading task.
 Placement based on assessment scores.

 Prerequisite: Appropriate reading placement score.
 A grade of "C" or better is required in this course to advance to RDG 099.
-Credit: 4 semester hours
+Credit: 4 semester hours assessment scores.
+Prerequisite: Appropriate reading placement score.
+A grade of "C" or better is required in this course to advance to RDG 099.

-RDG 096-Essentials of Reading IAI: None
+RDG 096 -Essentials of Reading

-Essentials of Reading is intended to help students improve their reading skills to the level necessary for entrance to Reading 099.
+IAI: None 1.4 Essentials of Reading is intended to help students improve their reading skills to the level necessary for entrance to Reading 099.
 Emphasis is on improvement of vocabulary, comprehension, study strategies, and time management.
-Placement based on assessment scores.
+Placement based on